willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-architecture.md

 This means:

 - If you [enable and configure CA policies](/entra/identity/conditional-access/plan-conditional-access), make sure your users are allowed to access Microsoft 365 services.
 You can manage access based on conditions you configure, including enforcing device compliance policies you set.
+To learn more, see [Protect AI with Conditional Access policy](/entra/identity/conditional-access/policy-all-users-copilot-ai-security).

   If you use Microsoft Intune, then you can use Intune compliance policies and CA together.
 To learn more, see [Use compliance policies to set rules for devices you manage with Intune](/mem/intune/protect/device-compliance-get-started).